bpollner/uniset/README.md

 dogPack_updateSettings()
 ```
 The *user of dogPack* will then have the new key added to the local file 'dogPack_settings.R' in the folder 'dogPack_SH' in the home directory (default location).
-(Please see the comments on the bottom of the file 'dogPack_settings.R' for limitations when creating a new block.)

 Enjoy !